directus/directus/docs/guides/extensions/create-a-custom-display.md

 # Create a Custom Display

-> TK
+> Custom displays allow you to create new ways of viewing field values inline throughout the App.

 ## 1. Setup the Boilerplate

-Every display is a standalone "package" that contains at least a metadata file, and a Vue component.
-I recommend you use the following file structure:
+Every display is a standalone "package" that contains at least a metadata file and a Vue component.
+We recommend using the following file structure:

 ```
 src/